 The weeping Higan cherry can be grown in USDA Planting Zones 4 to 8.
 Weeping Higans (Prunus subhirtella Pendula) produce masses of pink or white flowers.
 This weeping cherry tree attains a height of 20 to 30 feet tall and a spread of 15 to 25 feet.
 Like the other Prunus trees presented here, this is an ornamental, meaning you would not plant it if your goal were to grow sweet Bing cherries (Prunus avium Bing) for eating.

 Snow Fountains (Prunus Snow Fountains or Snofozam) is a weeping cherry tree suitable for landscapes in zones 5 to 8.
-Plant height at maturity is eight to 15 feet with a spread of six to eight feet.
+Plant height at maturity is eight to 15 feet with a spread of 6 to 8 feet.
 A slow-growing ornamental, its branches cascade down to the ground.

-Snow Fountains, Cheal's, weeping Higan, and the other weeping trees on this list make excellent focal points in your landscaping.
+Snow Fountains, Cheal's, weeping Higan, and many other weeping trees make excellent focal points in your landscaping.

 02 of 05